effectivecore/core/readme.md

 ---------------------------------------------------------------------

 The system is open and free.

 The system is not in the public domain.

-Any individual or organization can create a website/web portal/web service on the basis of this system for himself or for a third party.
+Any person or organization has the right to take the system, make changes to it or leave it unchanged, then, on the basis of such a system, create a website, a web portal, a web service and place it on a server (deployment), where the system will perform work, while program files of the system should not become publicly available.

-However, it is forbidden to distribute the files of this system in their original or modified form, or in conjunction with anything else.
+An person or an organization has the right to distribute the system as part of other products only unchanged.

-This limitation does not apply to modules of other developers, the authors of which determine their own licensing policy.
+Thus, the licensing agreement prohibits distribution of the system in a modified form, which makes it illegal for any attempt to pass the system off as a work of its own.

 Architecture